Welcome to today's edition of the Rush 24-7 podcast.

 That is, I think charity is a good thing.

-When when God gave Moses the commandment, thou shalt not steal, he did not mean that thou shall not steal unless you got a majority vote in Congress.
+Now, for all of you Christians out there, keep in mind, when God gave Moses the commandment, thou shalt not steal, he did not mean that thou shalt not steal unless you got a majority vote in Congress.

 And moreover, if you were to ask God, well, I'm not stealing, but is it okay to be a recipient of stolen property?

-I think God would tell you That's a sin as well.
+I think God would tell you that's a sin as well.

 Let's go back to the phones.

-Uh let's talk to Alex in uh Toronto, Canada.
+Let's talk to Alex in Toronto, Canada.

 Dr. Williams, first of all, I want to say it's an absolute honor to speak with you.